-The client should compute its response to a server's authentication challenge as HMAC-MD5 [7] of the challenge data.
+The client should compute its response to challenge as HMAC-MD5 [7] of the challenge data.
 The secret for computing the HMAC is secret or MD5 hash of user's password combined with the realm (in such case, the realm is passed in server's response to authGetChallenge request).
 After computing HMAC, it should be converted to base16 (a string of hexadecimal digits).

-For instance, with $\verb+secret+$ equal to $\verb+foobarsecret+42$ and $\verb+challenge+$ equal to fdfeefeaa33d4f683bc843cae4375592439fa980ac969e7757226baf15ef5398, client's response should be equal to 4c7bd5ae85894f78eb87bd2955f4cd83.
+For instance, with secret equal to foobarsecret42 and challenge equal to fdfeefeaa33d4f683bc843cae4375592439fa980ac969e7757226baf15ef5398, client's response should be equal to 4c7bd5ae85894f78eb87bd2955f4cd83.